Last Updated 2.17.25.

 Within the climate’s many systems and subsystems, there are factors that directly and indirectly affect the overall stability of the global climate and our temperature.
 One of these factors is that some climate systems and subsystems have carbon-eating or carbon-releasing qualities.

-Oceans with their currents, different water temperatures, and descending and ascending layers hold absorbed carbon or heat.
+Oceans hold absorbed carbon or heat with their currents, different water temperatures, and descending and ascending layers.
 Initially, the oceans absorb carbon and help us.
-But when too much carbon is absorbed, the oceans begin the process of emitting carbon back into the atmosphere.
-That will raise temperatures.
+But when too much carbon is absorbed, the oceans emit carbon back into the atmosphere, raising temperatures.

-Forests can either eat or release carbon based on the temperature and other conditions.
-When trees die, their stored carbon is released back into the atmosphere.
-Trees normally take carbon out of the atmosphere.
-If certain conditions exist or it gets too warm trees will take less carbon out of the air.
+Forests can eat or release carbon based on temperature and other conditions.
+When trees die, carbon is released back into the atmosphere.
+Trees typically remove carbon dioxide from the atmosphere.
+However, trees release carbon dioxide if certain conditions exist or it gets too warm.

 Soils can also eat or release carbon depending upon their condition under heat variables.
 This is due to carbon deposits from plant life.

 The carbon-eating and oxygen-producing plankton in the oceans.
-If the oceans absorb too much carbon from global warming, they become acidic—specifically carbonic acid.
-This acidity will eventually kill some or all of the carbon-eating and oxygen-producing plankton.
-If we kill off this necessary plankton, we will find ourselves with insufficient oxygen in a world no one will be able to endure.
+If the oceans absorb too much carbon from global warming, they become acidic—specifically, carbonic acid.
+This acidity eventually kills some or all of the carbon-eating and oxygen-producing plankton.
+If we kill off this necessary plankton, we will find ourselves with insufficient oxygen in a world no one can endure.

-The carbon and methane-releasing volcanoes.
+Carbon and methane-releasing volcanoes.
 Sustained large-scale volcanic activity can drastically affect the environment.
-If the volcano is large enough, such as with a supervolcano, the eruption could actually cool the planet and create two or three years of nuclear winter.
-Such a development creates its own extinction-level destruction in the form of severe negative impacts on agriculture and other living systems.
+If the volcano is large enough, such as a supervolcano, the eruption could cool the planet and create two or three years of nuclear winter.
+Such a development creates extinction-level destruction in the form of severe negative impacts on agriculture and other living systems.

 The climate also has systems that produce, reflect, or absorb heat.
 These systems can also raise or lower global temperature.
 Some of the climate’s heat-producing, reflecting, or absorbing systems and subsystems are:

 The total amount of heat-increasing water vapor in the atmosphere.
-Atmospheric water vapor is the most important human-caused greenhouse gas increasing atmospheric temperature.
-The higher the temperature, the more water vapor escapes into the atmosphere from evaporation, turning this cycle into a vicious self-reinforcing positive feedback loop.
+Atmospheric water vapor is the most critical human-caused greenhouse gas, increasing atmospheric temperature.
+The higher the temperature, the more water vapor escapes into the atmosphere from evaporation, turning this cycle into a vicious, self-reinforcing positive feedback loop.

 The total amount of heat-increasing carbon and methane polluting the atmosphere from our fossil fuel burning, fracking, big agribusiness, and other uses.